 The noise ordinance reference provides typical quiet hours, decibel limits, and noise standards used across US municipalities.
-Actual ordinances vary by city and county — verify your local municipal code for precise legal limits.
+Select your state below for state-specific patterns, then verify with your local municipality — ordinances vary by city and county.

 Typical Quiet Hours by Zone Type